-Baseball Commissioner Allan H. (Bud) Selig issued the following statement today regarding the closing of the sale of the Los Angeles Dodgers franchise to Guggenheim Baseball Management:
+Baseball Commissioner Allan H. (Bud) Selig issued the following statement today regarding the passing of former Milwaukee Braves first baseman Frank Torre, who was 82: